Midrange Espresso Machines

 • PID control, but only of steam boiler temperature.
 Group thermometer is almost mandatory.

-• Price rather high for its feature set.
+• Generally quite expensive for its feature set

 Nuova Simonelli Oscar II ($1400 US)

-In short: Built cheaply and inexplicably lacking an overpressure valve, this machine is so close to being a value king but lands firmly on the “don’t buy” list from truly baffling shortcomings for the price.
+In short: Wildly overpriced in the US.
+This machine lands firmly on the “don’t buy” list from truly baffling shortcomings for the price.

 The Good: